-- 10.23 Within 20 working days77 of the alleged assessment offence being brought to the attention of the Director of Studies, he/she informs the student of the exact nature of the alleged assessment offence in writing and sends the student copies of relevant documentary evidence detailed below asking for a response to the allegation within 15 working days of the date of the letter (the response may constitute a meeting78 between the Director of Studies and the student to discuss the allegation further): - evidence of the original source materials; - the student's work cross-referenced against the source materials; - brief written statements from staff bringing the allegation. - 10.24 In cases where the Director of Studies deems it to be appropriate, the student is invited to attend a viva-voce examination as part of the investigation process.
-The purpose of the examination is to test the student's knowledge and understanding of the piece of work which is the subject of the allegation.
-The examination is conducted by the Director of Studies and a second member of academic staff with appropriate subject expertise.
+- 10.24 Within 20 working days of the alleged assessment offence being brought to the attention of the Director of Studies, he/she informs the student of the exact nature of the alleged assessment offence in writing and sends the student copies of relevant documentary evidence detailed below asking for a response to the allegation within 15 working days of the date of the letter (the response may constitute a meeting between the Director of Studies and the student to discuss the allegation further): - evidence of the original source materials; - the student's work cross-referenced against the source materials; - brief written statements from staff bringing the allegation. - 10.25 In cases where the allegation includes misconduct in research relating to research ethics or ethical approval (covered under Regulation 10.10 (x)), the investigation is conducted by reference to the Guidance for the Investigation of Allegations of Misconduct in Research document.
+On occasion, individual cases will lead to some ambiguity as to whether an allegation for a taught student does relate to ethical issues and, therefore, whether it should be referred to the Guidance for the Investigation of Allegations of Allegations of Misconduct in Research.
+Where such ambiguity exists, cases are referred to the Academic Registrar and Director of the Research & Innovation Development Office (RIDO) to discuss and who will determine the appropriate way forward on a case-by-case basis.

-Examples of poor academic practice include: (i) occasional verbatim copying of short phrases from one or more sources, with in-text and bibliographical acknowledgement; (ii) occasional close paraphrasing of sentences from one or more sources, with in-text and bibliographical acknowledgement; (iii) loaning completed work or assignment notes to fellow students and; (iv) allowing others to use, advertently or inadvertently, completed work or assignment notes.
+&lt;sup>90 Examples of poor academic practice include: (i) occasional verbatim copying of short phrases from one or more sources, with in-text and bibliographical acknowledgement and; (ii) occasional close paraphrasing of sentences from one or more sources, with in-text and bibliographical acknowledgement.
 This is not an exhaustive list

-The Director of Studies may exceptionally extend this period by five working days in order to conclude his/her consideration of the suspected offence but informs the student of this extension within the original 20 working days.
+&lt;sup>91 The Director of Studies may exceptionally extend this period in order to conclude his/her consideration of the suspected offence (including accommodating the necessary arrangements for a viva-voce examination) but informs the student of this extension within the original 20 working days.

-Any meeting that the Director of Studies may deem as necessary is conducted in the most appropriate medium for the student.
+&lt;sup>92 Any meeting that the Director of Studies may deem as necessary is conducted in the most appropriate medium for the student.
 A telephone conversation; video-conference, Skype interaction (or other appropriate method) is considered if it is not possible for a student to attend Anglia Ruskin's main campuses in the UK (eg: a student studying at an international Associate College or on a module delivered by flexible or distributed learning etc.)